gabiilimaa1996-sudo/front_serverest_dev/README.md

 - `cy.createCart()`

-This command wraps `POST /carrinhos`, which binds the cart to the user from the `Authorization` token and allows only one cart per user [2].
+This command wraps `POST /carrinhos`, which binds the cart to the user from the `Authorization` token and allows only one cart per user.

 ## Implemented specs

 ### `auth/login.cy.js`

-Validates the `POST /login` endpoint with the following scenarios [1]:
+Validates the `POST /login` endpoint with the following scenarios:

 - `200` with message `Login realizado com sucesso`
 - `authorization` field returned